thblckjkr/tic-tac-tree/README.md

 	node servers.js OR npm run start

-The program it's previously compiled with
+The program need's to be previously compiled with

 	npm run compile